AI-Assisted Legacy Migration: Lessons Learned

 October 3: The Multi-Model Epiphany

 The initial specifications I'd created?
-Useful for framing, but too superficial.
-The AI kept making bad assumptions because my specs were too approximate.
+Useful for framing, but too shallow.
+AI kept making bad assumptions because my specs were too rough.

 Then I had an idea: what if I had multiple AI models analyze the legacy code independently, then merged their insights?